World Business Chicago: History

 In early 2013, Athas announced her resignation as president of WBC.
 In June 2013, she was replaced by Jeff Malehorn, former president and CEO of GE Capital, to serve as CEO of WBC and lead the organization's efforts in support of the Plan for Economic Growth and Jobs.
 Between 2013 and 2014, WBC's revenue doubled from $4.6 million to $8.1 million, and in 2015, WBC's revenue grew to $9.9 million.
 In 2017, after allegations that he was abusing company resources and fostering a toxic workplace culture, Malehorn issued a formal apology to WBC staff.
 A few months later, he was removed as CEO and replaced by Andrea Zopp, former Deputy Mayor, Chief Neighborhood Officer, under Rahm Emanuel.

 Under Zopp's leadership, WBC's expenses outpaced revenue year-over-year, even as revenue declined from $10.5 million in 2017 to $6.6 million in 2019.
 Despite these failings, she was named one of the "Most Powerful Women in Chicago Business" in 2018 by Crain's Chicago Business.

 After Lori Lightfoot was elected mayor in April 2019, she replaced Rahm Emanuel as chairperson of WBC.
 In June 2019, she appointed Mellody Hobson, president and CEO of Ariel Investments, to serve as the new vice chair.

 In 2020, Andrea Zopp announced her departure as CEO of WBC.
 Michael Fassnacht, the former CEO and president of FCB in Chicago, was initially named as interim CEO of WBC, accepting a token salary of $1 per year.
 In May 2021, he was officially instated as the organization's CEO.

+In 2023 Brandon Johnson was elected mayor, replacing Lori Lightfoot as WBC chairperson.
+Brandon Johnson appointed Phil Clement as CEO of World Business Chicago in April of 2024.